zoontek/react-native-permissions/README.md

 Request user permissions from React Native, iOS + Android

+### 2.0.0 is on it's way!
+A bit of help is needed [here](https://github.com/yonahforst/react-native-permissions/pull/291)!

 | Version | React Native Support |
 | ------- | -------------------- |
 | 1.1.1   | 0.40 - 0.52          |